roboyeti/wth/Readme.md

 web_server_start: [true|false] = Run web server or not

 default_module_frequency: [integer] = Number of seconds between default module check.
-Override in module with "every:" directive
+Override per module with "every:" directive.
+Some modules have minimums enforced to ensure you don't get yourself banned or overload remote APIs that are generously provided by others for free.

 ## Configuration - Web Server
 The following web server config options are: